Dick Fitzgerald (Gaelic footballer): Later life

-He later wrote a book on Gaelic football entitled How to play Gaelic football which was the first of its kind in the organisation.
+He later wrote a book on Gaelic football entitled How to Play Gaelic Football which was the first of its kind in the organisation.

-After retiring from play, he continued in the administrative side of the organisation.
-He became representative to the Central Council 1917, Kerry selector 1918, and delegate to Congress 1919.
+After retiring from play, he continued on the administrative side of the organisation.
+He became representative to the Central Council in 1917, Kerry Selector in 1918, and delegate to Congress in 1919.
 He served on the Munster Council from 1920 until his death.
-He was the first chairman of the East Kerry Board and also Chairman of Dr Crokes GAA Club.
+He was the first chairman of the East Kerry Board and also Chairman of Dr. Crokes GAA Club.
 In 1929 he was appointed a special vice-chairman of the Kerry Selection Committee without a vote, in appreciation of his service to the county.
 Dick was also a member of Killarney Urban District Council from 1917 until his death.

 Death

 On 26 September 1930 Fitzgerald died following injuries sustained when falling from the roof of the Killarney courthouse.
 The circumstances of his death were never fully explained but it was claimed that he was drinking heavily at the time.

-Immediately after his death the Dr Croke Club began a campaign to develop a field in his honour.
+Immediately after his death, the Dr Croke Club began a campaign to develop a field in his honour.
 Following several years of fundraising, Fitzgerald Stadium opened in May 1936.